 Marketing is the process through which you create – and keep – customers.
-Since it takes customers to stay in business, think of marketing as your business lifeline.
+Marketing is your business lifeline.
 It's more than advertising, or sales, or public relations, or customer service.
 It's a non-stop cycle that involves all of these steps:

-* Customer, Product & Competitive Research, which involves learning everything possible about your target customer and marketing environment
+* Customer, Product & Competitive Research involves learning everything possible about your target customer and marketing environment

-* Product Development, which involves creating an offering that serves your target market niche in a unique, meaningful, and desirable manner
+* Product Development involves creating an offering that serves your target market niche in a unique, meaningful, and desirable manner

-* Pricing, which involves establishing a pricing structure that achieves necessary profitability for your business while simultaneously reflecting the value and brand image of your offering, your competitive market position, and the ability of customers to purchase what you're selling
+* Pricing involves establishing a pricing structure that achieves profitability for your business while also reflecting the value and brand image of your offering, your competitive market position, and the ability of customers to purchase what you're selling

-* Packaging and/or Labeling, which involves presenting your product in a compelling manner consistent with its price and brand image
+* Packaging and/or Labeling involves presenting your product in a compelling manner consistent with its price and brand image

-* Distribution, which involves establishing points of purchase that are accessible to customers and in sync with their purchase preferences
+* Distribution involves establishing points of purchase that are accessible to customers and in sync with their shopping preferences

-* Advertising, Promotions, and Public Relations, which involve presentation of marketing messages that grab attention, inspire interest, and move prospects to the purchase decision point
+* Advertising, Promotions, and Public Relations involve communicating with marketing messages that grab attention, inspire interest, win interaction, and move prospects to the purchase decision point

-* Sales, which involves presenting your offering, making the case for its purchase, guiding customers to the buying decision, and processing the business-to-customer payment and product exchange
+* Sales involve presenting your offering, making the case for its purchase, guiding customers to the buying decision, and processing the business-to-customer payment and product exchange

-* Customer Service which is the all-important marketing step where you develop and kindle customer satisfaction leading to repeat business, word-of-mouth advertising, and customer loyalty
+* Customer Service is the all-important marketing step where you develop customer satisfaction leading to repeat business, positive word-of-mouth, and lasting customer loyalty